 Gold French Francs

 The French Franc is one of the most well known gold coins ever produced in Europe.
-The coin was first introduced in 1356, but it was 1803 when gold coins were introduced during the Napoleonic period and the rise of the French empire.
+The coin was first introduced in 1360, but it fell out of favour until 1803, when the gold Francs were reintroduced during the Napoleonic period and the rise of the French empire.

 The coins depict Napoleon, Napoleon III (nephew of Napoleon), Marianne (the national symbol of France), and the Guardian Angel - an interpretation of the Roman 'Genius' which, like a guardian angel, was believed to follow people around all their lives.
 The suggestion was that this angel or muse was the spirit of the French Revolution.